 |-s / -x||Danses, chapeaux||The final -s in a French words is silent:

-A good way to master pronunciation of the French language would be to listen to as much French as possible.
+A good way to master the pronunciation of the French language would be to listen to as much French as possible.
 Internet, podcasts and videos are great ways to find the best resources!

-Learning the Common Phrases in French
+Form Zero to Novice: Common Phrases in French

 Now, let’s start talking.
-Another chapter that you should include in your French learning journey is about the common phrases.
+Another chapter that you should include in your French learning journey is the common phrases.

 Greetings and introductions